 Ecommerce success is driven by many factors beyond the first step of launching an online store.
 To get your business out there, you need to market your brand and website to drive traffic, which should ultimately lead to more sales.

 This is where digital marketing comes into play.
-Digital marketing is an excellent way to build buzz about your brand and products, earn trust from your audience, and push people to your online store to eventually make a purchase—and return in the future for more.
+Effective digital marketing will create a buzz around your company and products, earn trust from your audience, and push people to your online store to eventually make a purchase—and return in the future for more.

 What is digital marketing?

 Digital marketing is the act of promoting a brand, product, and/or service through paid and organic online campaigns, and encompasses pretty much any online promotion of your ecommerce business.